lustre-labs/lustre/pages/guide/06-full-stack-applications.md

 # 06 Full stack applications

-We've now seen how Lustre can render single-page applications in the browser, static HTML templates, and we've seen how hydration can be implemented.
-In this guide we'll look at how to put these pieces together into a single application.
+We've seen how Lustre can render single-page applications in the browser, and static HTML templates on the server, powered-up with hydration.
+In this guide we'll look at how to put these pieces together and create our first full stack application, before continuing to Server Components and truly combining the two.

 To create a full stack Web application in Gleam you will need to adopt a _monorepo_.
 Although Gleam supports multiple targets, and has conditional